nats-io/nats.java/README.md

 The java-nats client is provided in a single jar file, with a single external dependency for the encryption in NKey support.
 See [Building From Source](#building-from-source) for details on building the library.

+> **Note on crypto provider:** That external dependency is BouncyCastle (`org.bouncycastle:bcprov-lts8on`), declared as an `api` dependency so it is exported transitively.
+Maven and Gradle resolve it onto your classpath automatically.
+Two things to watch for when you assemble the classpath yourself: with plain `java`/`javac` you must add the BouncyCastle jar manually (no dependency resolution happens); and because `bcprov-lts8on` is a *signed* jar, bundling it into a fat/uber jar invalidates its signature and the JVM rejects it with `SecurityException: Invalid signature file digest` — strip the `META-INF/*.SF`, `*.DSA`, and `*.RSA` entries when shading, or run from the classpath instead.

 ### Downloading the Jar

-You can download the latest jar at [jnats-2.25.3.jar](https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.25.3/jnats-2.25.3.jar).
+You can download the latest jar at [jnats-2.26.0.jar](https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.26.0/jnats-2.26.0.jar).

-The examples are available at [jnats-2.25.3-examples.jar](https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.25.3/jnats-2.25.3-examples.jar).
+The examples are available at [jnats-2.26.0-examples.jar](https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.26.0/jnats-2.26.0-examples.jar).

 ### Using Gradle